 Erin Go Bragh.

-How to get there: Take the 2 or 5 trains to Nereid Avenue in the Woodlawn section of the Bronx.
+Take the 2 or 5 trains to Nereid Avenue in the Woodlawn section of the Bronx.
 Walk westward across the East 238th Street Bridge into Yonkers.
 Nereid Avenue turns into McLean Avenue.
 Alternatively, Take Metro-North’s Harlem Line train to Woodlawn.
 Walk westward on E. 233rd Street, and then north on Katonah Avenue until you hit McLean.
 If you need a car home, speak to your bartender.

-Photos: Mykl Roventine
+Header Photo: Mykl Roventine